Financial-Times/o-ads/README.md

 # Events

 ## `oAds.initialising`
 Triggered when the library starts the initialisation process.
-At this point in time, if targetingApi has been defined in the configuration, two separate calls are made to the targeting api in order to get ‘user’ and ‘page’ targeting parameters.

 Also at this point, if validateAdsTraffic is set to true, o-ads will check if the traffic validation script (currently moat.js) is available and use it to check if the traffic source is a valid one.

-## `oAds.adsAPIComplete`
-If targeting has been configured, this event is triggered when both requests to the targeting api (‘user’ and ‘page’) have been fullfilled (whether successfully or not).

 ## `oAds.IVTComplete`
 If validateAdsTraffic is set to true, this event is triggered as soon as the traffic has been validated or, if the traffic validation script can’t been found, when the associated timeout period expires.